Kit-p/PickBook/README.md

 It verifies account duplication or invalid credentials by `application.py`.
 *----------Tasks Accomplished----------*
 - Users can register with username and password
-- Users can login with a password
+- Users can login with a username and password
+- Users logged in are redirected to `home.html`

+**`home.html`**
+This is the home page after user logged in.
+It allows user to search for books.
+*----------Tasks Accomplished----------*
+- Logged in users can logout
+- Logged in users can search for books
+  - by Title
+  - by Author
+  - by ISBN